 If you are performing credit card reconciliation in QuickBooks for the first time, you need to analyze your opening balance.
 It has to match your bank statement from the day you begin recording entries.

 Important Note: When you link your bank and credit cards to online banking, QuickBooks will automatically retrieve transactions and fill in your opening balance.
-There’s no need to be concerned about the opening balance.

 Step 2: Begin the Reconciliation Process